-How to Help Your Child Find a Job
+The Best Ways to Help Your Child Find a Job

-Here are a couple of examples of over-involved parenting that can be counterproductive: The mother of a recent graduate attended a college alumni career networking event with her daughter.
+In one example, the mother of a recent graduate attended a college alumni career networking event with her daughter.
 She came to "help" her daughter—who looked appropriately mortified—find a job.

 In another example, a young man who had recently earned a PhD accepted a postdoctoral position in a city far from his hometown.
 He arrived to tour campus and search for housing with both parents in tow to approve of the job offer and the community.